The Cincinnati, Lebanon, and Northern

 "It's not so easy to switch operations suddenly in the middle of a crisis.
 There are some difficult operations we must practice, and we can't do it on a line clogged with local traffic."

 Klaus then explained,

-"The running of long trains of empty tank cars at the fastest possible speed will require very skillful work on the part of the train crews, the dispatchers, and many others.
+"The plan dictates that the main railways carry oil from the gulf to the northeast on all their tracks.
+We return the empty tank cars without disturbing their operation.
+However, the running of long trains of empty tank cars at the fastest possible speed will require very skillful work on the part of the train crews, the dispatchers, and many others.
 And, of course, there are the grades right in the city here.
 The one from the Walnut Hills tunnel down to the city is three point two per cent, the steepest main line grade in America."

 "I didn't realize we had the record.
 Isn't there that famous one on the Union Pacific?"

 "Sherman Hill.
 It's just under two per cent.
 It's a long grade, but ours is by no means short.
 Ours is relatively unkown because it's on a minor railway and no one has ever attempted it with heavy tonnage.
 Unlike the UP, we'll only have to take heavy trains down it.
 But there's still the considerable danger of losing control of a train."

 "How can you lose control of a train if the brakes are working?"

 "On a grade such as this there's a critical speed beyond which the tendency to accelerate surpasses the braking power.
 Brakes aren't designed for such a situation.
 The train would accelerate to a great speed, at which point it would jump the tracks.
 Empty tank cars only weigh half what the loaded ones do, but it would be extremely unfortunate to have them flying into buildings and rocketting across the downtown streets."

 "Do you know what that critical speed is?"